Students show off their favorite classrooms and the year’s first snowfall as they explore “What is a Global Scholar?” for a Unit 1 assignment.

 Students today must acquire the knowledge, skills, and mindsets to live and work with individuals whose cultures and values differ from their own.
 That is our goal in linking thousands of students to one another digitally through Global Scholars.
 Still, defining and measuring the specific learning outcomes of a global education is pioneering work.

 Global Cities, Inc. has undertaken the process of systematically identifying student learning outcomes for global digital exchange.
-These include both global learning outcomes and the general learning outcomes that support global learning and continued growth across academic subjects.
+These include both global learning outcomes (appreciation for diversity, cultural understanding, global knowledge, and global engagement) and the general learning outcomes (digital literacy, language communication, self-efficacy, academic engagement, and critical thinking) that support global learning and continued growth across academic subjects.

 Learn more below!

 Downloadable Global and General Learning Outcomes with Indicators